microsoft/pai/docs/user/troubleshooting_job.md

 To use log better,

 1. Use more when developing.
-In development phase, avoid to use debugging, or print one time.
+In development phase, avoid debugging, or print one time.
 The log should be refined, if it's not enough to troubleshoot issues.
-Some issues may be fixed locally, or happens seldom.
-Once they happens, log can help exposing them.
+Some issue may be fixed locally or happens seldom.
+Once they happen, log can help exposing them.
 2. Provide more information.
 More information doesn't mean more content.
 More content is easy to bury useful information.
-So if some log repeats or duplicate a lot, it should be merged or disable.
+So, if some log repeats or duplicate a lot, it should be merged or disable.
 3. Let log tell story, not just dump variables.
 People, who looks log, may never see code, or forget code logic already.
 Besides dump key variable's value, it needs to explain what it means in business logic also.
 For example, when some variable is abnormal, log should include why it's considered as abnormal, how it's critical, how to fix it.
 4. Associate with context.
-In some parallel cases, log are filled by concurrent threads, process, or distributed systems.
+In some parallel cases, log is filled by concurrent threads, process, or distributed systems.
 A context id is necessary to associate log in same context.
 And time synchronization is needed for distributed system.
 5. What should be logged?
 The answer of this question is in above points partially.
 If something is helpful for troubleshooting, or further analyzing, it should be logged.
 For example, full error trace of abnormal situation, something may be helpful when there is any failure, and so on.

-### Simulate environment locally
+### Verify with local simulator

-Some bug may happen in specific environment, so that code may run well locally, but failed remotely.
+Some bug may happen in specific environment or configuration, so that code may run well locally, but failed remotely.
 If the environment can be simulated locally, more environment issues can be found.

-OpenPAI VS Code Client can consume OpenPAI job configuration file, and run in Docker container locally.
-This simulation can find problems that ralated to job configuration files, mismatched docker image with code dependencies, command line errors.
-It can conver most situations at remote, but still limited, like the requested resource in configuration is ignored, as in most case, local machine is not powerful like a GPU server.
+OpenPAI VS Code Client can consume OpenPAI job configuration file and run in Docker container locally.
+This simulation can find problems that related to job configuration files, mismatched docker image with code dependencies, command line errors.
+It can cover most situations at remote, but still limited, like the requested resource in configuration is ignored, as in most case, local machine is not powerful like a GPU server.
 So when code is running locally, it may be much slower, and may be out of memory.
 The code or command can be modified to avoid these kind of issues and reduce training times to disclose more remote problems.

 The simulator in OpenPAI VS Code Client needs Docker installed.
 Refer to [here](../../contrib/pai_vscode/VSCodeExt.md) to install and learn how to [simulate Job Running](../../contrib/pai_vscode/README.md#simulate-job-running).

+Note, as Docker doesn't support GPU on Windows, so it may need a docker image with CPU package for local simulation.

 ### Aware of resource bottleneck

 To use OpenPAI, user needs to specify used resources, including CPU, GPU and memory.
 If requested resource is lower than minimum requirement, the progress may be much slower than expected.
-So To be aware and understand bottlenect is important for efficiency.
+So, to be aware and understand bottleneck is important for efficiency.

 OpenPAI provides metrics of CPU, memory, and GPU.
 Refer to [how to check job metrics](#how-to-check-job-metrics) in this document to learn more.